advanced-computer-lab/Merners/README.md

    ***

-      * #### The Guest/ExistingUser should be able to see details of any departure/return flight:
+      * #### The ExistingUser should be able to see details of any departure/return flight:
     *  Functionality : viewing details of fligth
     *  Route Backend:  http://localhost:8000/flights/flight
     *  Route Frontend: http://localhost:3000/showDetails/:_id/:user_id